PraiaBitcoin/MyNodeBTC-Backup/README.md

 # PASSWORD ENCRYPTION

-If you dont´t have a private gpg key, you can inform a strong PASSWORD to encrypt content.
+If you dontÂ´t have a private gpg key, you can inform a strong PASSWORD to encrypt content.
 Leave it blank so scripts can generate one for you.
 SAVE THAT PASSWORD.
 Only that PASSWORD can decrypt those content